CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/1 - Plugins Batch 1/README.md

 ### Usage

-The Reviewer followed the instructions in the README to run the plugin within docker and was able to successfully import messages and connect with Whatsapp.
+The Reviewer followed the instructions in the README to run the plugin within docker and was able to successfully login to an Instagram account and import Instagram post data.

 ## Gmail Plugin